 The term "craftsman" is unfortunately afflicted with a historical gender association, but alternatives are clumsy and distracting, overloaded with (often contrary) buzzword uses, lacking in appropriate nuance, or some combination of more than one of the above.
 Let the gendered form of the term not stand in your way.
-Both men and women may be craftsmen; other-gendered people may be craftsman, for whatever gender identification may apply; and in fact we may not be many years away from craftsman who are, in fact, artificial intelligences.
+Both men and women may be craftsmen; other-gendered people may be craftsmen, for whatever gender identification may apply; and in fact we may not be many years away from craftsmen who are, in fact, artificial intelligences.

 To paraphrase the old sage, I did not have time to write a short essay, so I wrote a long essay.
 A better, earlier essay of mine on the subject of software craftsmanship is also much shorter, though it represents a somewhat different perspective on the subject.
 I believe these essays are complementary, or perhaps supplementary.
 If you do not have time to read this essay, read The Woodcutter's Craft instead.
 If you do have time to read this essay, read The Woodcutter's Craft as well -- probably first.